-Tess is a graduate of architecture from RMIT University in Melbourne, and is currently working on the University of Melbourne New Student Precinct at Lyons Architects.
+Tess is a graduate of architecture from RMIT University in Melbourne, and is currently working at Lyons Architects.

 In 2017 she received the ‘Peter Corrigan Memorial Medal’ for her major project titled “Beat the Clock: Tales of an Urban Centrelink”, a prize awarded to the project that is most critical and politically and culturally engaged.
 It is given to a student with a strong independent vision in honour of Professor Peter Corrigan who taught successive generations of architects in the RMIT Architecture programs for over 40 years.